General Information

-The Maryland Commission on Public Health was established in 2023 to study and make recommendations to improve Maryland’s public health system.
-The 16-member body is comprised of local health officers, academic partners, thought leaders, and legislators.
-The Maryland Department of Health is represented by the Deputy Secretary for Public Health Services, the Deputy Secretary for Behavioral Health, and the Director of the Office of Minority Health and Health Disparities.
+Through collaborative learning and listening, inclusive decision-making, and strategic recommendations, the Maryland Commission on Public Health helps create sustainable improvements to public health systems that benefit everyone who lives, learns, and works in our state.
+The 16-member body was established in 2023 and is comprised of local health officers, academic partners, thought leaders, and legislators.
+The Maryland Department of Health is represented by officials from Public Health Administration, Behavioral Health Administration, and the Office of Minority Health and Health Disparities.
 Many additional leaders and professionals are contributing to the Commission’s five workgroups.
-The Commission’s goal is to ensure the public health system is designed to help all Marylanders achieve their best health and a lifetime of wellness.
-Meetings are held monthly and streamed online.

 Vision